LiterallyBehn/Gym-Routine/README.md

 # Gym-Routine

 This repository contains the source code for a website that shows a gym routine.
-The gym routine is inspired by a YouTube video which is called [The best routine to train 3 days a week according to science (Full-Body)!](https://youtu.be/7NbcQ7V_CEk?t=225).
+The gym routine is inspired by a [spreadsheet](https://docs.google.com/spreadsheets/d/1V9v_62lq5D7gOyaWyMwHRyCmRHaJqGFtkqabqwG3-kw/edit#gid=0) made by a friend.

 ## Contents